 Rochelle Sparko, Board Member

 Rochelle (she/her/hers) grew up in western Massachusetts where she was an active member of her synagogue and USY.
 She received undergraduate degrees from Barnard College and the Jewish Theological Seminary and spent her junior year abroad at Hebrew University.
-After three years in Washington, DC, where Rochelle met her partner Will and attended law school, she moved to Hawaii.
+After three years in Washington, DC, where Rochelle attended law school, she moved to Hawaii.
 Rochelle practiced law at the Legal Aid Society of Hawaii and taught the b’nai mitzvah class at a Honolulu synagogue.
-Since moving to Durham, North Carolina in 2008, Rochelle had a five year stint practicing law at the NC Justice Center, and has been the policy director for a sustainable agriculture non-profit since 2013.
+Since moving to Durham in 2008, Rochelle had a five year stint practicing law at the NC Justice Center, and then served as the policy director for a sustainable agriculture non-profit from 2013-2019.
+Now she serves as the Director of NC Policy at the Center for Responsible Lending.
 She’s been missing Jewish community life, and looks forward to working hard with CJJ to advance her social justice values in the context of her Jewish identify.